 Or maybe a text lights up your cellphone: “YOUR PAYMENT DECLINED WITH [YOUR CREDIT CARD NUMBER] … CALL 888-555-1234 IMMEDIATELY.”

-Both messages are just sneaky, illegal scare tactics that unsavory debt collectors use in their odious attempts to squeeze cash from you — even if you don’t owe anyone any money.
+Both messages are examples of sneaky, illegal scare tactics that unsavory debt collectors may use in their odious attempts to squeeze cash from you — even if you don’t owe anyone any money.

-You can fight back.
-You might even get a free lawyer to fight for you.
-You can also check out our Collector Harassment page in our Solutions Center.
+You can fight back, though.
+You might even get a lawyer to fight for you for free.

 Here’s what to watch for and how to stop harassment by debt collectors.

 A federal law called the Fair Debt Collection Practices Act details practices that are off-limits for debt collectors.
 According to the Federal Trade Commission (FTC), they include:

 - Calling you at work — if they’ve been told your employer doesn’t allow you to get such calls in the workplace.

 - Falsely claiming to be a lawyer or someone who works for a government agency.